 Outside the Afghan region, the Defense Department reports 56 more members of the U.S. military died in support of Operation Enduring Freedom.
 Of those, two are the result of hostile action.
 The military lists these other locations as: Guantanamo Bay Naval Base, Cuba; Djibouti; Eritrea; Jordan; Kenya; Kyrgyzstan; Philippines; Seychelles; Sudan; Tajikistan; Turkey; and Yemen.

 There was also one military civilian death and four CIA officer deaths.

 The latest deaths reported by the military:

 The latest identifications reported by the military:

-_ Army Spc.
-Robert E. Drawl Jr., 21, Alexandria, Va.; assigned to the 1st Battalion, 32nd Infantry Regiment, 3rd Brigade Combat Team, 10th Mountain Division, Fort Drum, N.Y.
+_ Three soldiers were killed Friday in Nangalam by small arms fire; assigned to the Army 1st Battalion, 32nd Infantry Regiment, 3rd Brigade Combat Team, 10th Mountain Division (Light Infantry), Fort Drum, N.Y.